zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_bos_su22.md

 ***

-### COVID-19

-All students, faculty, staff, and vendors across Northeastern’s network of global campuses will be required to wear masks indoors.
-Northeastern’s indoor mask mandate will take effect on Friday, August 27 on the Boston campus.
-Each campus will continue to stay aligned with local guidance, and all campuses will resume indoor mask wearing no later than September 6.

-Also, feel free to check out the latest on-campus COVID policy, please revew [COVID-19 FALL DEADLINES AND CHECKLIST](https://news.northeastern.edu/coronavirus/university-messages/covid-19-fall-deadlines-and-checklist/)

-***

 ### Accommodations for Students with Disabilities

 If you have a disability, I encourage you to contact [Disability Resource Center](http://www.northeastern.edu/drc/about-the-drc/){:target="\_blank"} to register and request the accommodations.
 Also please discuss your needs with me as early in the semester as possible.